-Stock Up - Fill your pantry, fridge and freezer with healthful options that make quick meals easy and are affordable and convenient to have on hand.
+Stock Up - Fill your pantry, fridge, and freezer with healthful options that make quick meals easy and are affordable and convenient.
 Consider products like canned and frozen fruit, vegetables, and seafood.

 Plan Ahead - Make a list before going to the grocery store based on meals you will make for the week.
 It may help to try using themed nights like "Meatless Monday" or "Taco Tuesday".
 Plan to make enough for leftovers.
-If you freeze leftovers in single- or family-sized servings, you'll have ready-made meals for another day.
+If you freeze leftovers in single- or family-sized servings, you'll have extra ready-made meals.